mlampert84/mark-us/README.md

-# Satzanalyzator
+# Satzanalysator

 ## Use Case

-The Satzanalyzator is a grammar annotation tool.
+The Satzanalysator is a grammar annotation tool.
 It allows students of German to identify the most important parts of speech in a sentence.
 It arose from the pedagogical insight that learning to read in German is best accomplished by identifying key parts of speech, namely a verb and the various nouns and pronouns that the verb coordinates, such as the subject, accusative object, dative object, etc.

 How to use the application:
 - Enter the text you want to annote, or use the example text.